adamxht/ecommerce-know-your-customer/README.md

 What I will do with this dataset:

-Data Analysis
+Data Analysis,
-Customer Segmentation
+Customer Segmentation,
 Customer Churn prediction, drilled down to segments.
-Segment the customers using several methodologies suchas demographics, behavioral, etc.
+Segment the customers using several methodologies such as demographics, behavioral, etc.